The Birds (film): Legacy

 The Birds has been very influential on the horror genre inspiring filmmakers like Guillermo del Toro, John Carpenter, Xan Cassavetes, Joe Dante, and Roger Corman.

 Lucile Hadžihalilović said that she has always been drawn to Hitchcock's women, and Melanie in The Birds feels like a distant cousin to Marion Cotillard's character in her 2025 fantasy drama film The Ice Tower, as she is "beautiful, cold and distant, but with deep inner turmoil.
 And then, of course, there are the birds.
 Always threatening."

 Remake

 A planned remake was announced in 2007, starring Naomi Watts and directed by Martin Campbell with a script by Stiles White and Juliet Snowden.

-In 2017, the BBC announced it would be creating a television miniseries that followed du Maurier's original story.
-The series will be written by Conor McPherson and produced by David Heyman's Heyday Television.
+In August 2017, the BBC announced it would be creating a television miniseries that followed du Maurier's original story, with Conor McPherson serving as writer but the project did not move forward.
+In May 2026, it was announced that the miniseries would be written by Tom Spezialy and Sarah Snook would star as a new female protaginist Myra Massey.

 Sequel

-A poorly received television sequel, The Birds II: Land's End, was released in 1994.
+An unconnected television sequel, The Birds II: Land's End, was released in 1994.
 Director Rick Rosenthal removed his name from credit and used the Hollywood pseudonym Alan Smithee.
 The sequel featured entirely new characters and a different setting, with Bodega Bay only mentioned once.
 Tippi Hedren returned in a supporting role, but not as her original character.
+The sequel was panned by critics and audiences.